 Estrus is described as the period of receptivity to mating and is linked with the production of estradiol (a type of estrogen) produced by ovarian follicles.
 Unlike dogs, cats that are in heat rarely experience observable vulvar swelling or discharge.

 Female cats are induced ovulators, which means that ovulation does not take place without mating or similar stimulation.
 If the female cat does not mate during estrus, hormonal levels will eventually drop off, and the estrous cycle will repeat itself in another two to three weeks.

 The queen will signal her willingness to mate with a unique posture: chest down, forelegs bent, rear quarters raised with the tail to the side to expose the vulva ( this posture is called lordosis).
 Her rear legs may tread rhythmically as if walking in place.

 Intact male cats have barbed penises, and upon withdrawal, the female cat will often scream.
 It is believed that the barbed penis stimulates ovulation.
 In fact, breeders sometimes use "Teaser Toms" to stimulate ovulation and end the estrous cycle in queens that are not yet ready for breeding.
 Teaser Toms are neutered by vasectomy, leaving the barbs on the penis to stimulate ovulation.

 Ovulation will usually occur within 20 to 50 hours after mating, and the eggs are viable (capable of being fertilized) for approximately one day.
-The eggs are fertilized in the oviduct, and then make their way to the uterus via the uterine horn, implanting in the uterine lining within 10 to 12 days.
+The eggs are fertilized in the oviduct, and then make their way to the uterus via the uterine horn, implanting in the uterine lining within approximately 12 to 13 days.

 Can a Litter Contain Kittens From Multiple Sires?